 Step 2: Connecting FileZilla to your Server

 Once you have installed FileZilla, you are going to want to save your login credentials.
-This is not required but makes life sweet when you have to access the web server again multiple times via fpt.
+This is not required but makes life easier when you have to access the web server again multiple times via fpt.

 You will find Site Manager.